kanflo/appliancemon/README.md

 # Is the wash done?

 Checking if the washing machine is done is a popular (not to mention useful) application.
-This is often done by sticking LDRs to the washing machine, adding IMU sensors or analyzing mains power usage or even the sound emitted.
+This is often done by sticking light sensors to the washing machine, adding motion sensors or analyzing mains power usage or even the sound emitted.

 I needed a solution with minimal time effort as I have lots of other things I want to do so I went with a Raspberry Pi Zero W and a PiCamera.
 Starting as "wash monitor" it transformed to "appliance monitor" as any appliance can be monitored.
 I have a single Raspberry Pi keeping an eye on both the washing machine and the tumble dryer.

 The idea is simple, take a picture, process and count pixels:

-* All black: lights are off and the machine is off
+* All black pixels: lights are off and the machine is off
-* Most black: lights are off and the machine is on
+* Most black pixels: lights are off and the machine is on
-* Few black: lights are on, machine state is unknown
+* No or few black pixels: lights are on, machine state might be unknown

 Next, the "lights" and "machine" states are tracked and a notification is sent when "machine" goes from "on" to "off".
 Pushover is used as notification service and MQTT for general service monitoring.